 The entry-level version of the GTE Estate lies in insurance group 26, while the Advance model is in group 28.
 This means the plug-in hybrid versions of the Passat will generally be more expensive to insure than the petrol and diesel models.

 The Volkswagen Passat GTE Estate comes with a three-year/60,000-mile warranty safeguarding against mechanical faults.
-The battery is covered by a separate warranty, with cover provided for either eight years of 99,360 miles, whichever is reached first.
+The battery is covered by a separate warranty, with cover provided for either eight years or 160,000km (c.100,000 miles), whichever is reached first.

 Volkswagen offers a choice of servicing programmes for the Passat GTE: the Fixed Service regime is recommended for cars that do less than 10,000 miles per year, while a Flexible Service plan is geared towards cars that are driven more than 25 miles per day and frequently over long distances.

-As an 'alternatively fuelled vehicle' (AFV), the Passat GTE Estate incurs no road tax in the first year of registration, with annual payments of £135 following thereafter.
-Be warned, though: choosing lots of options (or just the GTE Advance version) can push the GTE beyond the £40,000 threshold that triggers an annual surcharge of £320 the first five times you tax the car.
+As an 'alternatively fuelled vehicle' (AFV), the Passat GTE Estate incurs no road tax (VED) in the first year of registration, with annual payments of £145 thereafter.
+Be warned, though: choosing lots of options (or just the GTE Advance version) can push the GTE beyond the £40,000 threshold that triggers an annual surcharge of £335 the first five times you tax the car.